happyfoxinc/helpstack-android/README.md

 You can customize the HelpStack UI screens to go with your application's UI.
 HelpStack comes with its own default theme.
 We have defined the base styles of the UI elements in **values/hs_default_theme_base.xml**.

 HelpStack comes with a default theme found in **values/hs_default_theme.xml**.
-It contains the styles used by the UI layouts and the drawables used.
+It contains the styles used by the UI layouts and the drawables.

 It is very easy to customize the HelpStack UI.
 You can refer to the sample themes which we ship along with the HelpStack library.
 You will find it in
 **/helpstack/Themes/**, where you will find three sample themes - **HSDarkTheme**, **HSPathTheme** and **HSFacebookTheme**.